romyravines/academic-kickstart/content/experiencia/accomplishments.md

 widget = "accomplishments"  #
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Becas & Premios"
+title = "Algunos logros"
 subtitle = ""

 # Date format